 Today, Bryan College of Health Sciences includes a School of Health Professions, School of Nurse Anesthesia, School of Nursing, the Research and Professional Practice Center, Center for Excellence in Simulation Education and the divisions of General Education and Educational Technology.
 The College offers Associate, Baccalaureate, Master's and Doctoral degrees along with Baccalaureate and Post-Master's certificate programs.

 Bryan College of Health Sciences is accredited by the Higher Learning Commission and is a member of the North Central Association.
 The Associate of Science in Cardiovascular Technology program received accreditation from the Council on Accreditation of Allied Health Education Programs (CAAHEP) in 2004.
 In August 2005, the School of Health Professions began offering an Associate of Science degree in General Sonography, graduating the first students from the program in May 2007.
-The Sonography program has now grown into a Baccalaureaute program with majors in Adult Cardiac & Vascular dual major and Diagnostic Medical Sonography beginning in 2012.
+The sonography program has now grown into a baccalaureate program with majors in Adult Cardiac & Vascular dual major and Diagnostic Medical Sonography beginning in 2012.
 The program received Initial Accreditation from CAAHEP in 2008.
 The Baccalaureate Nursing program received accreditation from National League for Nursing Accrediting Commission in 2009.

 Soon after Bryan College of Health Sciences received undergraduate degree-granting status, planning began to deliver the graduate-level Nurse Anesthesia program through the College.
 In May 2005, the Council on Accreditation of Nurse Anesthesia Programs approved the College's request to transfer its academic affiliation from the University of Kansas to Bryan College of Health Sciences.
 The Bryan College of Health Sciences' School of Nurse Anesthesia enrolled its first class of Master's students in August 2006 and has progressed to a doctoral level program graduating the first Doctor of Nurse Anesthesia Practice graduates in May of 2017.